kalelc/ruby-design-patterns/README.md

 ###Template Method
-Identifies es the framework of an algorithm, allowing implementing classes to define the actual behavior.
+Identifies the framework of an algorithm, allowing implementing classes to define the actual behavior.